EITC, PATH Act, and J-1 Visa Taxes: The Silent System That Freezes Refunds

 What the IRS Does When EITC Is Claimed Incorrectly

-When the IRS detects an improper EITC claim, several things can happen:
+When the IRS identifies an improper EITC claim, it may:

 -